 DEFENSE: MULTIPLE SEVEN-MAN FRONT

 Known for their aggressive, pursuit-oriented defense, the Panthers employ a multiple seven-man front and a four-deep secondary.
-The front evolves from a basic 3-4 scheme into a variable front, utilizing versatile three defensive linemen and four linebacker looks.
+The front evolves from a basic 3-4 scheme into a variable front, utilizing versatile three-defensive linemen and four-linebacker looks.
 The linemen range from run-stuffing tackles to pass-rushing defensive ends.
 The variable four-linebacker front includes hybrid players who can stop the run and cover receivers in space with traditional inside linebackers.
 Over the years, the Panther front seven has garnered several awards, including a national sack leader, all-conference and all-region players as well as NESCAC Defensive Players of the Year.
 The defense uses a wide range of stunts and blitzes to keep the opposing offense off-balance.
 Intensity and a tenacious pursuit to the ball have become trademarks of the Panther defense.